vaginessa/blog/articles/from-simplenote/wOYk.md

 ## Check early that a program is installed

 Imagine you wrote a program that takes a long time to run.
-You call `foo` executable at the end to perform some essential task.
+You call executable `foo` at the end to perform some essential task.

-If `foo` executable is not present on your computer, the call will fail.
+If `foo` executable is not present, the call will fail.

-It's a good idea to detect that at the beginning of the program, not after doing a lot of work.
+It's a good idea to detect that at the beginning of the program and fail early with descriptive error message.

 You can do it using `exec.LookPath`.